Registered Direct Offering raises $11.7 million

 Non Executive Director

-Cyrille brings to NuCana over 30 years of experience in the pharmaceutical and biotechnology industry.
-Most recently, Cyrille served as Senior Scientific Advisor for Sanofi’s Corporate Business Development and M&A Group, where, among other transactions, he was deeply involved in Sanofi’s acquisition of Genzyme.
+Cyrille brings to NuCana over 40 years of experience in the pharmaceutical and biotechnology industry.
+Most recently, Cyrille served as Chief Executive Officer of Divlal SAS from 2020 to 2022.
+Previously, he served as Vice President of Medical Assessment for Sanofi’s Corporate Business Development and M&A Group, where, among other transactions, he was deeply involved in Sanofi’s acquisition of Genzyme.
 Prior to this role, Cyrille served as Medical Director in Japan for Sanofi.

 Before joining Sanofi, Cyrille was Medical Director and Global Head of Clinical Development at Rhone Poulenc Rorer and previously worked for Takeda in a variety of operational and medical affairs roles.
 Cyrille received an M.D. from the University of Paris, Saint-Antoine School of Medicine and an MSc in Human Biology (major in physiology) from the Medical University of Paris.